Use Artboard’s ‘Path Decorator’ style component to build custom brushes, like this double-helix.

 Drawing Double-helix DNA Molecules

-A customer sent this image asking how to reproduce the effect of this double-helix custom brush style in Artboard.
+A customer recently sent this image asking how to reproduce the effect of a double-helix custom brush style in Artboard.
 Here’s how…

 Draw the “Decorator” Graphic

 This type of brush will use Artboard’s ‘Path Decorator’ – a style component in which your pasted a graphic is repeated along the length of the stroke.
 First draw that “s” shaped graphic.
 A tapered stroke with “bullet” style ends works well for this particular “S” shaped graphic.
 Start by tracing the image.
 Turning on graph paper will help you align the path points and curve handles symmetrically.

 Create the Custom Brush Style with Path Decorator

 Next, draw a path on the drawing canvas with a simple stroke style.
 With the path still selected, do the following:

 - In the Style Tab, click the “+” button and choose ‘Path Decorator’.

 - Use the Select tool to select, then